ribafish/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 - Function names are different and don't look nice if you use them in e.g., `when`.
 - It is easy to forget `metadataVersion` or `flags` parameter since they are not present in `KmClass` and have default values.

-To mitigate these problems, we have changed an API in a way that version and flags are always stored in the corresponding `KotlinClassMetadata` instance.
+To mitigate these problems, we have changed the API in a way that version and flags are always stored in the corresponding `KotlinClassMetadata` instance.
 You can access and change them with `kotlinClassMetadata.version` and `kotlinClassMetadata.flag` properties.
 Consequently, there is no need for companion object methods anymore, as we have all information required in the instance.
 To write the metadata and get `Metadata` annotation, simply call `kotlinClassMetadata.write()` without arguments.

 Note: we strongly recommend doing it at the same instance you received from `KotlinClassMetadata.read()` instead of creating a new one.
 It would be easier not to forget the correct version that way.
+See usage example in [this readme section](ReadMe.md#transforming-metadata).

 ## Migrating from 0.6.x to 0.7.0